Skip to Content

 5. Put them in Charge of the Centerpiece…for the Kids’ Table

-Maybe you don’t want to hand over the centerpiece to your teens to handle…but what about for the kid’s table?
+Maybe you don’t want to hand over the centerpiece to your teens to handle…but what about the kid’s table?

 Let your teens design, plan, shop for, and then create a centerpiece that they can proudly display on Thanksgiving Day (the kids will likely think it’s cool that their older cousins/siblings made something for them, too).